d4n3sh/thedaneshproject/content/posts/2010-05-29-sengheng-com-my-got-hacked.md

 Haa haa, [SengHeng.com.my][1] got hacked!!
 As usual by a bunch of Indonesian hackers.

-Hate aside, this had to be one of the best hate raps I&#8217;ve heard.
+Hate aside, this had to be one of the best hate raps I've heard.
 Not bad 😀

  [1]: http://www.senheng.com.my/